Thinking Fast and Slow: The Psychology that Fuels B2B Digital Advertising

 The halo effect is a System 1 cognitive bias where an overall impression of something or someone influences the evaluations of specific traits: “George Clooney seems nice.
 I bet he’s generous.”

 Proven by Kahneman’s work, “the halo effect increases the weight of first impressions, sometimes to the point that subsequent information is mostly wasted.”

 Lesson: Good first impressions of a brand will color later impressions of it.
 Good impressions can be created by placing advertising in a relevant, respectable context.

-How Digital Branding Drives Demand
+How B2B Digital Advertising Drives Demand